Sign up to our Newsletter

 • Reading Comprehension questions test your ability to read and understand complex material.

 The LSAT consists of approximately 100 questions overall.
-Your mark reflects how many correct answers you got (your raw score), which is then converted on the LSAT scale from 120 to 180.
+Your mark reflects how many correct answers you got (your raw score), which is then converted on the LSAT score scale from 120 to 180.
 All test questions are weighted the same, and incorrect answers are not deducted from your score.

 Average LSAT Score